 These tutelary cults find their origin in earth gods (tudishen, 土地神) worshiped as early as the Han.
 Just like people of the Song worshiped the worthy among their fallen community members, people of the Han worshiped the gods believed to inhabit the very earth on which their communities were established.
 Considering the dead were buried underground, these earth gods also served the function of “escort[ing] the deceased to the world of the afterlife” (Von Glahn, 2004, p.
 165).
 Remember above that Stevens described the tall and short spirits relying on the local earth god to help locate the correct soul being summoned.
 Therefore, our spirits appear to be a combination of deified mortals (generals/worthy citizens) and earth gods who escorted the deceased to the afterlife.
 But there may be more to the story.

 Wuchang (無常), or “impermanence”, is the Chinese term for the sanskrit Anitya.
 This is one of the “Three Marks” (Sk: Trilaksana) of existence in Buddhism, the other two being suffering (Duhkha) and non-self (Anatman) (Robert & David, 2013, pp. 47-48).
 The fact Wuchang is associated with these spirits suggests there is an added Buddhist influence.
 As I’ve written before, the Chinese underworld presented in Journey to the West is an amalgam of local Chinese and foreign Buddhist beliefs.
 In short, the Chinese Underworld consists of ten courts in which a soul is punished and sent on to the next until their karma is cleansed.
-The concept of purgatory and the Ten Kings or Judges of hell are products of 7th-century Buddhism.
-So the spirits who summoned the dead to the underworld were no doubt absorbed into this new worldview.
+The concept of purgatory and the Ten Kings or Judges of hell are products of 7th-century Chinese Buddhism.
+Prior to this, souls of the dead were kept en masse in a sort of Daoist city of the dead.
+So our two summoners were no doubt absorbed into this new Buddhist worldview.
 The spirits in effect could be viewed as personifications of Buddhist impermanence.

 The contrasting black and white color scheme has at least two origins.
 One, it may have evolved from the belief that each performed duties at different times.
 Maspero (1981) writes, “The most famous of [the City God’s] subordinates are Master White (Bai laoye [白老爺]) and Master Black (Hei laoye [黑老爺]), who perceive everything that goes on within the constituency, the former during the day and the latter during the night” (p.
 110).
 Two, it may draw from the dualistic nature of Chinese philosophy.
 Baptandier (2008) comments their color is a “personification of the yin and yang principles of life” (p.
 146).